dmille6/shodanPull_v2/README.md

 >
 > hunt : will be used to actually do processing on data/shodan entries
 >
-> processShodanJSONFiles : import shodan cli "shodan download <arguments>" default json files.
+> ingest : import shodan cli "shodan download <arguments>" default json files.
 >
 >  --- put files in an folder, point command to folder to import all